-According to Obama, there’s a reason why Finland and Norway are able to solve problems more efficiently than large countries.
+According to Obama, that’s also a reason why Finland and Norway are able to solve problems more efficiently than large countries.

 “There’s a social cohesion that comes about because of a smaller scale.”

-According to Obama, oceans are a big problem.
+According to Obama, maintaining clean oceans is a big problem.

 “You can have Finland and Norway and Sweden taking care of their oceans but that’s not going to help you if Russia, the United States and China and Brazil do whatever they want.”